 - Do I want to work in life or general insurance?

-All of these factors will play a part in your employer choice.
+All of these factors will play a part in your application process.
 Keep an eye on our Job Bank for open positions.

-If an employer is impressed with your CV and cover letter and if you meet all entry requirements, you will then be called for interview.
+If an employer is impressed with your CV and cover letter and you meet all of the entry requirements, you will hopefully be called for an interview.
 Whether you are just starting out and this is your first interview, or if you are changing careers and are an experienced interviewee, there are lots of techniques you can practice to ensure you impress on the day.

 - Research the company beforehand and be prepared to talk about what they do, their products and their values

 - Dress to impress.
 Even if you are not sure of the business dress code at this point, always dress in business attire on your first day.

 Need more tips?
 Watch our career tips video with HR Manager, Mairead Mulligan.

 7. Receive a job offer and get started

 If all goes well at the interview, you may then be offered a place on the Insurance Practitioner Apprenticeship by your employer.
 Congratulations!